-- Regions reported either minor or no service delivery issues related to recruitment and retention. - Two full-time vacancies and one part-time vacancy were reported by regions. - For this classification, respondents rated turnover as being minimal for the past two years. - Employers reported minimal recruiting challenges for this classification.
+- Regions reported either no service delivery issues related to recruitment and retention, or minor to moderate issues. - Five full-time vacancies and two part-time vacancies were reported by regions. - Employers reported minimal recruiting challenges for this classification.

 Having reviewed the employer information, and considering the labour market criteria defined by the market supplement framework, the Market Supplement Review Committee recommends maintaining the current market supplement for the Paramedic classification.